scjorge/sshtmux/README.md

 | `table2`           | Nested table with separated host SSH params       |
 | `json`             | JSON output, useful for binding with other tools  |

 ⚠️ For security reasons, you can remove the `SSHTMUX_IDENTITY_KEY_FILE` line and use `SSHTMUX_IDENTITY_KEY` env var with the key.
-If you feel more comfortable creating a new key, you can use `sshm identity generate-key` but remember that passwords are encrypted with a symmetric key, so only the same key is used to decrypt.
+If you feel more comfortable creating a new key, you can use `sshm identity generate-key`.
+However, remember that passwords are encrypted with a symmetric key, so only the same key can decrypt them.

 #### SSH Config Session
 - `SSH_CONFIG_FILE` -> Your SSH config file.